Quitting Tobacco

 - DEEP BREATHING: This helps to reduce cravings, anxiety and stress.
 Try inhaling through your nose and holding it for a count of 5.
 Slowly breathe out through your mouth for a count of 7.
 Repeat this a few times.

-- Reward yourself: Celebrate your success!
-For example, you can treat yourself to something special for every week you have met one of your goals.
-You can even use the money that you saved from buying cigarettes to put towards this reward.
+- REWARD YOURSELF: Celebrate your success!
+For example, treat yourself to something special for every week you have met one of your goals.
+You can even use the money saved from buying cigarettes or vapes to put towards this reward.

 Resources

-Calculate how much you would save if you quit using tobacco by using the Healthy Canadians cost calculator. - Quash App
+Calculate how much you would save if you quit using tobacco by using the Healthy Canadians cost calculator. - Quit Map

-Find support to quit smoking and vaping nearby, online, by phone and elsewhere. - Pregnets
+Find support to quit smoking and vaping nearby, online, by phone and elsewhere. - Quash App

 Provides information, resources and support to pregnant and postpartum women and their health care providers to improve the health of moms and their babies.